-- Annual report of the board of directors 1.
-Individual annual financial statements - Annual report of the board of directors 2.
-Consolidated annual financial statements - Annual report of the board of directors 3.
-Corporate governance is free of material misstatements, either by information that is incorrectly stated or otherwise misleading.
+- Annual report 2018 comments on the consolidated financial statements - Annual report 2018 Corporate governance report - Annual report 2018 Other company information is free of material misstatements, either by information that is incorrectly stated or otherwise misleading.
 In the context of the procedures performed, we are not aware of such a material misstatement.
-We do not express any kind of assurance on the annual report.

-The non-financial information as required by article 119, § 2 of the Companies Code, has been disclosed in the the directors' report on the consolidated financial statements that is part of section 'Annual report of the board of directors' (page 47).
+The non-financial information as required by article 119, § 2 of the Companies Code, has been disclosed in the the directors' report on the consolidated financial statements (page 98).
 This non-financial information has been established by the company following international reporting frameworks (RSPO and GRI).
-We do however not express any opinion on the question whether this non-financial information has been established, in all material respects, in accordance with these frameworks.
-Furthermore, we do not express any form of assurance conclusion on individual elements that have been disclosed in this non-financial information.
+In accordance with article 144, § 1 6° of the Companies Code we do not express any opinion on the question whether this non-financial information has been established in accordance with these frameworks.